-Stubborn Love is Something We All Need.
-The Bible is Full of It
+Stubborn Love is a Good Thing.
+We Could All Use More of It

 Being stubborn is not always thought of as a good thing.
 However, as Calvin Coolidge pointed out, persistence can be one of the most important virtues.